Exploring the backstreets of Swanage reveals a surprise at every turn, with many architectural and historical features to discover.

 One of these is the picture-postcard Mill Pond, hugged by a curving row of cottages with brightly-coloured doors – a little oasis in this busy town.

-You’ll find the mill pond, created via a dam, behind St Mary’s Church (which holds a variety of concerts and performances throughout the year) off Church Hill.
+You’ll find the mill pond, created via a dam with the presence of a natural spring here for many years, behind St Mary’s Church (which holds a variety of concerts and performances throughout the year) off Church Hill.

 The old Purbeck stone water mill, built in 1754, has now been turned into two homes.

 The walls surrounding the mill pond are Grade-II listed and are thought to date back to the 18th Century.
 It’s said they were constructed to prevent cattle from entering the stream and thus polluting it.

 It is believed that this very old part of Swanage (once upon a time called Swanwick) was once something of a community hub, with the mill pond as its centre.

 These archive images show the mill pond’s history brought to life.
 The etching was made by a Sir John Charles Robinson, an artist and art curator and collector who lived in Swanage in the early 1900s.
 Sir Robinson moved here from London following his wife’s death and made various etchings and paintings of the landscape surrounding Swanage, including Nine Barrow Down and the Agglestone.

 This older part of Swanage is steeped in history and is particularly picturesque to stroll around.

 The commemorative cross you’ll see by the mill pond is actually the site of the old village water pump.